japila-books/spark-sql-internals/docs/hive/RelationConversions.md

 `convert` branches based on the SerDe of (the storage format of) the input HiveTableRelation.md[HiveTableRelation] logical operator.

-For Hive tables in parquet format, `convert` creates options with one extra `mergeSchema` per configuration-properties.md#spark.sql.hive.convertMetastoreParquet.mergeSchema[spark.sql.hive.convertMetastoreParquet.mergeSchema] configuration property and requests the HiveSessionCatalog.md#metastoreCatalog[HiveMetastoreCatalog] to HiveMetastoreCatalog.md#convertToLogicalRelation[convert a HiveTableRelation to a LogicalRelation] (with ../spark-sql-ParquetFileFormat.md[ParquetFileFormat]).
+For Hive tables in parquet format, `convert` creates options with one extra `mergeSchema` per configuration-properties.md#spark.sql.hive.convertMetastoreParquet.mergeSchema[spark.sql.hive.convertMetastoreParquet.mergeSchema] configuration property and requests the [HiveMetastoreCatalog](HiveSessionCatalog.md#metastoreCatalog) to [convert a HiveTableRelation to a LogicalRelation](HiveMetastoreCatalog.md#convertToLogicalRelation) (with [ParquetFileFormat](../spark-sql-ParquetFileFormat.md)).

 For non-`parquet` Hive tables, `convert` assumes ORC format: